-With this official launch, the CHILD Project team will continue to identify other sheriffs' offices who want to participate in the program and will work with them to secure funding for the system from state and federal agencies, and private sources.
+With this official launch, the CHILD Project team will continue to identify other sheriffs' offices who want to participate in the program and will work with them to secure funding for the system from state and federal agencies and private sources such as the K.T.
+Wiedemann Foundation.